 Sound Sleep Program

-Sleep LR
+Sleep women1

 Well, if you are achieving between 7 – 8 hours of quality sleep per night and you fall asleep within 20 – 30 minutes of going to bed, then you are considered a good sleeper.
 However, many don’t and this is where the Sound Sleep Program comes into play.